 Cybersecurity tips for employees

 - Be skeptical.
 It's human nature to be trusting, but when you receive an email, phone call, text, social media request or other form of communication, the sender could be an imposter trying to trick you.
-Always do a sanity check before you open an attachment, click on a link or provide sensitive information.
+Always do a sanity check before you open an attachment, click on a link or provide sensitive business or personal data .
 Does the communication look legitimate?
 Would this person or company send you this request?
 If you're not sure, call the sender and confirm that they sent the message in question.
 This helps you avoid phishing and other attacks intended to take advantage of your trust.

 - Be selective.
 Internet access is available almost everywhere, but security threats differ from place to place.
 Whenever possible, use private networks, such as your home network, instead of public networks like the public Wi-Fi at your local coffee shop.
 On public networks, your computer is directly exposed to attacks from the internet.
 Private networks use a firewall, internet router or other device to block attackers from directly connecting to your mobile and other devices.
 Choose private networks to reduce your risk.

 - Be organized.
 Many data breaches start with an attacker getting a regular user's password.
 The attacker can build from there to eventually gain access to the business's most valuable information.
 To help make things harder for attackers, be organized when it comes to your passwords.
 Use a password manager program that remembers all your passwords for you.
 This allows you to create a unique strong password for each business and personal website and app, and the only password you need to remember is the one for the password manager itself.
-But make sure the password manager's password is strong, and if it's an option, use multi-factor authentication to safeguard your stored passwords.
+But make sure the password manager's password is strong, and if it's an option, use MFA to safeguard your stored passwords.